Shares or property: Which is the most liquid?

 Shares or property: Which is right for you?

-If you value tangible assets and can dedicate time to actively managing your investments, and a lack of liquidity isn’t a problem, then an investment property is for you.
+If you value tangible assets, can dedicate time to actively managing your investments, and don't mind a lack of liquidity, then a property investment could work for you.

 On the other hand, if you value flexibility with your investments and want to diversify your assets, and you prefer the ups and downs of the market to dealing with fussy tenants, then shares could be the winner for you.